MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-deploy-faq.md

 ### What Azure CLI version should I use to deploy a bot?

-It is recommended that you use the most latest version of the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) to complete the deployment process.
-If you are using older versions of Azure CLI, you will get deprecation errors in the process.
+It is recommended that you use the latest version of the Azure Command-Line Interface (CLI) otherwise you will get deprecated commands errors.
+See [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 ### What should I do when getting Azure CLI deprecation errors?